 If you have had ICP in a previous pregnancy, you have a high chance of developing it again in a subsequent pregnancy.

-Some studies have found that babies of women with ICP have a higher chance of being born prematurely or being stillborn.
+Some studies have found that babies whose mothers have ICP have a higher chance of being born prematurely or stillborn.

 If you have ICP, you will probably be advised to give birth in hospital under a consultant-led maternity team.

 Symptoms of ICP typically start from around 30 weeks of pregnancy, but it is possible to develop the condition as early as eight weeks.

 The main symptom is itching, usually without a rash.
 The itching is often more noticeable on the hands and feet, but can be all over the body.